All About Publication Divorce: Why? How? How Long? How Much?

 How Much Does it Cost?

 Because a publication divorce is a last resort process for obtaining a divorce, we always recommend that our clients look very diligently for their spouse and try to complete the case in the ordinary uncontested process where both parties sign all of the necessary divorce documents.
-But, we are happy to assist you with a publication divorce if it is clear that is what you need.
+But, we are happy to assist you with a publication divorce in Camden County if it is clear that is what you need.